Cumulant GAN: Introduction

-However, training might still be unstable and searching for the proper loss function, optimization algorithm and architecture can involve tedious trial-and-error.
-In this paper, we concentrate on the loss function selection.
-We propose a novel loss function based on cumulant generating functions with the resulting model referred as \emph{Cumulant GAN}.
+The novel objective functional is based on cumulant generating functions with the resulting model referred as \emph{Cumulant GAN}.
 A key advantage of cumulants over expectations is that cumulants capture \emph{higher-order} information about the underlying distributions which often results in more effective learning.
-Using this property, we rigorously prove that cumulant GAN converges exponentially fast when the gradient descent algorithm is used for the special case with linear generator, linear discriminator and Gaussian distributions.
-Despite being a simple case, this theoretical result offers a rigorous and valuable differentiation between WGAN, which fails to converge, and the proposed cumulant GAN that demonstrates exponential convergence to the Nash equilibrium, when the same gradient descent algorithm is used on both.
+Using this property, we rigorously prove that cumulant GAN converges exponentially fast when the gradient descent ascent algorithm is used for the special case with linear generator, linear discriminator and Gaussian distributions.
+Despite being a simple case, this theoretical result offers a rigorous and valuable differentiation between WGAN, which fails to converge, and the proposed cumulant GAN that demonstrates linear convergence to the Nash equilibrium, when the same gradient descent ascent algorithm is used on both.